 A 230-foot-long pedestrian bridge known as "Little Mac" spans a spectacular 70-foot-deep ravine to connect the north and south sections of the campus.

 Alexander Calder Fine Arts Center is named for the artist whose stabile, La Grand Vitesse, is a Grand Rapids landmark.
 The Calder Fine Arts Center houses the Department of Visual and Media Arts with facilities for graphic design, painting, printmaking, art education, drawing, and ceramics.
 The building also provides three computer graphics labs and multifunctional Macintosh labs for art and communication disciplines.

-Au Sable Hall houses the departments of Sociology, Political Science, and Psychology, and the ELS Language Center.
+Au Sable Hall houses the departments of Sociology, Political Science, and Psychology.
 In keeping with the tradition of selecting names associated with Michigan's famed waterways for the academic buildings, Au Sable Hall is named for one of the state's most scenic rivers.
 A 2014 LEED-certified addition to Au Sable Hall provides additional classrooms and offices.

 Cook-DeWitt Center overlooks a scenic, wooded ravine in the heart of the campus.
 The building houses the offices of the Campus Ministry and a 235-seat auditorium with a 26-rank Reuter pipe organ.
 The building is named for Peter C. and Pat Cook and Marvin and Jerene DeWitt, who donated funds for its construction.